ChurchApps/FreeShowWeb/src/routes/docs/editing/+page.md

 # Editing a show

 To edit a show, go to the "Edit" view in the top, with a show active.
-Here you can select any slide on the left, change text and move/resize items in the center, and see more tools on the right side.
+Here you can select any slide, or add new on the left, change text and move/resize items in the center, and see more tools on the right side.

+You can zoom in/out or enable chords in the bottom center.
+And if you hold _CTRL/CMD_ and scroll up or down over the slides in the left panel you can have two or more slides in a line.

 ## Tools